 “I had back surgery two years ago,” Cruz remembers.
 “The hospital staff used bedsheets to manually drag me when I needed to be boosted or repositioned.
 There was a nurse on either side of me, pulling the sheet up and from side to side; the staff actually had me hold onto their shoulders while they moved me.
 I remember feeling badly that they had to use so much physical exertion, but I was also upset because it was embarrassing and uncomfortable – and didn’t seem like the safest approach for my recovering back.”

 HoverTech’s HoverMatt and HoverSling Air-assisted devices are specifically designed to solve all of these patient handling problems without creating new ones.
 These safe patient handling devices can actively and effectively prevent exertion-related injuries among staff and caregivers and can be used as part of pressure injury prevention protocol for patients.
-Both the air-assisted HoverMatt® Single-Patient-Use (SPU) Air Transfer System and the HoverSling®Repositioning Sheet use airflow technology to reduce the force needed to move a patient by an astounding 80 to 90%.
+Both the air-assisted HoverMatt® Single-Patient-Use (SPU) Air Transfer Mattress and the HoverSling®Repositioning Sheet use airflow technology to reduce the force needed to move a patient by an astounding 80 to 90%.
 In other words, moving a 300-pound patient with HoverTech products only requires the same effort needed to move 30 to 60 pounds!
 As a result, fewer caregivers are needed to turn and move patients (rarely more than two), improving safety and efficiency.

 The HoverMatt and HoverSling are similarly effective as pressure injury prevention products.
 They are highly breathable, with elevated evaporative properties that create ideal microclimates, are compatible with low air loss surfaces, reduce friction and shear during movement, and redistribute pressure.